quantumlib/Cirq/docs/tutorial.md

 ```
 Note now that the circuit's gates are parameterized.

-Parameters are specified at run time using a `ParamResolver` which is
+Parameters are specified at runtime using a `ParamResolver` which is
 which is just a dictionary from `Symbol` keys to runtime values.
 For example,
 ```python
 resolver = cirq.ParamResolver({'alpha': 0.1, 'beta': 0.3, 'gamma': 0.7})